varabyte/kobweb/frontend/kobweb-compose/README.md

-A layer of Jetpack Compose-inspired code on top of Web Compose
+A layer of Jetpack Compose-inspired code on top of Compose for Web

-This module introduces the Jetpack Compose concept of `Modifier` but with an implementation designed to work well with Web Compose specifically (by delegating to the Web Compose concept of `AttrBuilder`s and `StyleBuilder`s).
+This module introduces the Jetpack Compose concept of `Modifier` but with an implementation designed to work well with Compose for Web specifically (by delegating to its concept of `AttrBuilder`s and `StyleBuilder`s).
 It also introduces a handful of foundation classes that use it, porting (a subset of) Jetpack Compose's foundation layer.

 Note that, unlike the approach that Jetbrains is taking with their Multiplatform Widgets approach, this `Modifier`